COST GUIDES

 Fast Facts

-The latest electric radiators do a good job of heating our homes – especially if gas central heating isn’t an option.
+The latest electric radiators do a good job of heating our homes in 2026, especially if gas central heating isn't an option.
 But how much does an electric radiator cost, and what can you expect to pay a qualified electrician to install one?
-Here's how much to budget.
+Here's what to budget for.

 How much does an electric radiator cost?

-Here are some other estimated costs for an electric radiator installation job in the UK.
+Supply and fit typically costs £80 to £1,400 all in.
+Here are some estimated costs for an electric radiator installation in the UK.

 | Item | Low | High | Average |